KEY NOTE SPEAKERS

 She now works as an economist for the St Helena Government, where she co-manages the St Helena renewable energy procurement project, as well as helping set the Minimum Wage, Revenue Collection policy and St Helena’s Sustainable Economic Development Plan.

-SHAYLA ELLICK MSc – St Helena Environment and Natural Resources Directorate
+SHAYLA ELLICK MSc – St Helena National Trust

-While working on St Helena she has gained considerable experience in a diverse range of environmental areas, with a focus on terrestrial conservation.
-During this time she also gained an MSc by Research from the University of York, researching the potential of the Island’s endemic Gumwood tree in sequestering carbon in an island community restoration site (http://etheses.whiterose.ac.uk/9337/).
-Shayla currently works on a largescale local conservation project which provides essential environmental mitigation for the airport construction through habitat creation, restoration and compensation.
+Shayla has spent six years working on St Helena in a diverse range of environmental areas, with a focus on terrestrial conservation.
+She has a BSc (Hons) degree in Environmental Management from the University of Hertfordshire, during which she also spent a placement year working at the Royal Botanic Gardens Kew, within the UK Overseas Territories team.
+In 2016 Shayla gained an MSc by Research from the University of York, for which she researched the potential of the Island’s endemic Gumwood tree in sequestering carbon in the Millennium Forest – an island community restoration site (http://etheses.whiterose.ac.uk/9337/).

 NESS SMITH: South Atlantic Environmental Research Institute (SAERI)